 Our ambitions are rapidly outstripping our resources, primarily our human resources.
 To sustain our community services and programs, we need more volunteer help.
 Below is a list of opportunities.
 None require open-ended commitments.
 There are time estimates attached to each.
 Please see if any of these needs match your interests and your schedules.
-If they do, contact our office manager Rachel at firstname.lastname@example.org or 541-482-9625.
-She will integrate you into the work.
+If they do, contact our office manager at firstname.lastname@example.org or 541-482-9625 who will integrate you into the work.

 Uncle Foods Diner

 - Prep work in the kitchen such as chopping vegetables (3 hours beginning about 1 p.m.)

 - Serving (1-2 hours beginning at 4 p.m.)

 - Clean-up (1.5 hours beginning at 5 p.m.)

 The meal is held every Tuesday.
 Volunteers work one Tuesday per month or more as they wish.
 They can do more than one of the three tasks.